alondmnt/joplin-plugin-tag-navigator/README.md

 ### Filtering results

 - Text entered in the results filter (on the panel or in a saved query) can be used to search within title of the notes, their notebook name / path, or the content of the displayed results.
+- Filtering behaviour depends on the result grouping mode (right-click a note title on the panel to change):
+    - **Group by heading** (default): Shows/hides entire sections based on whether they contain matching content.
+    - **Split by item**: Shows/hides individual items, useful for filtering specific tasks like `"- [ ]"`.
 - To gain more control over filtering by notebook, you may enable the setting `Search: Extract the full notebook path`.
     - Example: Limit results to a notebook that appears in the top level by searching for `|/topNotebook`.
     - Example: Search for `topNotebook/childNotebook` to show only results from childNotebook.